stelligent/aws-sdk-utils/README.md

 any changes to resources marked as "immutable".

 ### Immutability
-The way this feature works is that the AWS API to create a "change set" is called before calling UpdateStack.
+The way this feature works is to use the AWS API to create a "change set" is called before calling UpdateStack.

 If any resources are returned in the changeset and that resource has a tag `immutable=true` then the convergence will fail.
 Currently, the resource is parsed right out of the JSON of the Clouformation template